RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/how_things_change.md

-It all comes to a head later that week, when the quarterly earnings call for a major corporation is interrupted by a skateboarder gliding across the boardroom window in a stately arc, making only a quiet _click click click_ going over the gaps between the big panes.
+It all comes to a head later that week, when the quarterly earnings call for a major corporation is interrupted by a skateboarder gliding across the boardroom window in a stately arc, making only a quiet _clickCLICKclickCLICK_ going over the gaps between the big panes.
 This event comes to be described as a "security incident."

 The problem is, it's _useful_ space, you know?
 And it doesn't _exactly_ belong to anyone.